Skinner West Elementary School Physical Education Grades K-5th

 - Hello my name is Ms. Westy and this year is my 13th year teaching at Skinner West.
 I received a Bachelors of Science and hold 2 Masters degrees in Teaching and Special Education.
 I am also a National Board Certified Teacher.
 I enjoy traveling the world and being adventurous!
 I have been skydiving, climbed a few Via Ferratas around the world, white water rafted through the Grand Canyon, and have backpacked in Yosemite which included hiking Half Dome!
 I love the outdoors, reading, spending time with my family including 2 nephews and a niece, and am a HUGE Chicago sports (Go Cubs) and Golden State Warriors fan!

-- Fun Facts about Ms. Westy: I coached Michael Jordan's son one summer; I am a former college basketball player and former college basketball coach; My dad coached Shaun Livingston, of the Golden State Warriors, in high school; I have been teaching graduate courses online for the past 10 years, I have a dog named Campbell Soup!
+- Fun Facts about Ms. Westy: I coached Michael Jordan's son one summer; I am a former college basketball player and former college basketball coach; My dad coached Shaun Livingston, of the Golden State Warriors, in high school; my grandfather (Coach Van Scyoc, Peoria Manual High School) is one of the all-time winningest basketball coaches in the state of Illinois.
+I have been teaching graduate courses online for the past 10 years, I have a dog named Campbell Soup!

 - What I enjoy most about teaching: I take great pride in teaching my students skills they can learn, develop, and utilize throughout their lifetime.